subrat-lima/nbweb/README.md

 nbweb -v
 ```

-## supported websites
-list of supported websites can be found in the 'data.json' file

-## features
-* output as text or json
-* auto delete cache after 7 days
-* return rss feed (only 1 website supported)
-* checks if site is supported

 ## about
 inspired by [yt-dlp](https://github.com/yt-dlp/yt-dlp)

 ## note
-- this application is currently in experimental phase
+- this application is currently in experimental phase and a complete rewrite is in process to make it modular.